 Name Stmts Exec Cover

-coverage_unittest 7 7 100%

-stats 19 6 31%
+coverage_unittest stats 7 19 7 6 100% 31%

 TOTAL 26 13 50%

-This basic report lists the files that were executed (our unit test and a module it imported).
+This simple report lists the files that were executed (our unit test and a module it imported).
 The number of lines of code in each file, and the number that were executed by the test are also listed.
 The two numbers are then combined to estimate the amount of code coverage.
 If we pass the -m option to the report command, it will additionally add a column that looks like this: